Seahawks notebook: Jamal Adams getting better and healthier after playing ‘with one arm’

-Jamal Adams takes the blame for the injury that left him playing, in the words of coach Pete Carroll, “with one arm’’ for the past two games,
+Jamal Adams takes the blame for the injury that left him playing, in the words of coach Pete Carroll, “with one arm’’ for the past two games.

 On the third play of the Seahawks’ 23-16 loss at Los Angeles on Nov.
-15, Adams came up to the right side of the line of scrimmage to try to take on tight end Gerald Everrett on a run by Cam Akers.
+15, Adams came up to the right side of the line of scrimmage to take on tight end Gerald Everrett on a run by Cam Akers.

 As Adams tells it: “I was playing terrible technique and got slammed (to the ground).
 Very embarrassing.
 But it happens.’’

-Adams eventually left for the locker room to get checked out but returned after missing three snaps to play the rest of the game, making two sacks and forcing a fumble of Rams quarterback Jared Goff.
+Adams eventually left for the locker room to get checked out but returned after missing three snaps and played the rest of the game, making two sacks and forcing a fumble of Rams quarterback Jared Goff.

-He then came back four days later to play every snap of Seattle’s 28-21 win against Arizona, helping force an intentional grounding call in the fourth quarter that set up a safety, which proved to be a pivotal turning point in the game.
+He came back four days later to play every snap of the Seahawks’ 28-21 win against Arizona.
+He helped force an intentional grounding call in the fourth quarter that set up a safety, which proved to be a pivotal turning point.

 “The quick turnaround was very tough playing with one arm, dealing with a shoulder injury,’’ Adams said when he spoke to the media Friday via Zoom.

-Then Adams launched something of a warning to Seattle’s future opponents.
+Adams had a warning for future opponents.

 “But it’s getting better, and that’s the scary part,’’ he said.
 “So watch out.’’

-The shoulder injury occurred in what was the second game Adams played after missing four games due to a groin injury suffered late in a game against Dallas on Sept.
+The shoulder injury occurred in the second game Adams played after missing four games due to a groin injury suffered late in a game against Dallas on Sept.
 27.

-Adams has 3.5 sacks since returning, giving him a team-leading 5.5 for the season in just six games.
+Adams has 3.5 sacks since returning, giving him a team-leading 5.5 in just six games.

-The way Adams sees it, there should be more where that came from as he continues to not only get healthier but also more comfortable with Seattle’s defense and his teammates.
+The way Adams sees it, there should be more where that came from as he continues to not only get healthier but also more comfortable with the defense and his teammates.

 Carroll has said often this season he thinks one of the major issues for the Seahawks defense has been a lack of continuity, trying to work in new players such as Adams, while also dealing with myriad injuries.

-The Arizona game, though, marked an obvious step in the right direction with Seattle holding the NFL’s top offense in terms of yards to 314 — 100 below its average.
+The Arizona game marked an obvious step in the right direction with the Seahawks holding the NFL’s top offense in terms of yards to 100 below its average.

 “Guys are starting to get healthy, we’re starting to understand everything, understand what my teammate is doing next to me, understand what I’m doing, what’s my job responsibilities,’’ Adams said.
 “So that’s the cool thing and the neat deal about this whole little thing, man, we’re just gonna continue to get better.
 That’s all we can do.’’